 Super Drowning Skills: Alex cannot swim, but rather than drown, any attempt to jump into water results in Alex sinking like a stone then jumping back to shore a few seconds later.
 Probably justified since he likely weighs somewhere around a tonne.

-Super Soldier: The Blackwatch Elite Mooks are named as such.
+Super Soldier: The Blackwatch Super Powered Mooks are named as such.
 They are 7 feet tall genetically engineered bodybuilders with limited parkour abilities and a thing for CQC.
 They're also tough enough to punch out a Hunter in hand-to-hand.

 Take a Third Option: The Kill Events pit you against a certain faction and tell you to aim for marked targets.
 What it doesn't tell you that any members of that faction, marked or not, count toward the score.
 In the case of the military, this includes empty vehicles.
 For some missions, it's almost a necessity if you want to get the platinum medal.